 A miracle happened last week.
 A teenage son looked up from his screen and noticed that his mother looked fantastic.
 “Wow mum, you look so fresh!”
-His word were received with delight and swiftly reported back to Dr Estrella Fernández, the oculoplastic surgeon responsible for the sunny transformation.
+His words were received with delight and swiftly reported back to Dr Estrella Fernández, the oculoplastic surgeon responsible for the sunny transformation.

 We meet the doctor at her clinic in central Palma.
 We’re expecting a lab coat and mask.
-Instead she receives us with coffee and chocolates in a floaty pink shirt patterned with penguins.
+Instead, she receives us with coffee and chocolates in a floaty pink shirt patterned with penguins.
 After more than two decades working in ophthalmic plastic surgery and facial rejuvenation there is little she can’t do.
 She’s not boastful about her mastery though.
 On the contrary, she tells us humility is fundamental for continued learning.
 Her sage advice peppers our conversation.

 She chose oculoplastics for its enriching combination of knowledge and creativity.
 Her specialty is rejuvenation.
-Dr Fernández is so meticulous in her labour that she achieves that a patient’s face not only looks ten or fifteen years younger, but it also functions as it once would have too.
+Dr. Fernández is so meticulous in her labour that she achieves that a patient’s face not only looks ten or fifteen years younger, but it also functions as it once would have too.

 Diagnosis is key.
-Each face that passes through her elegant office is committed to an in depth study.
+Each face that passes through her elegant office is committed to an in-depth study.
 She reviews eyelids, eyebrows, temples, cheeks and all the underlying tissue and ligaments holding, or failing to hold, all the components together.
 “My treatments are completely tailored to each person,” she says.
 She even asks patients to bring in photos of their younger selves to examine.
 The goal is an enduring and natural look.
 “The most beautiful gaze is the original one,” she says.
 “It’s a tragedy when a face loses its naturalness.”

 Dr Fernández observes the excessive tension between my eyebrows as I interview her.
 “But shouldn’t we accept our imperfections?”
 I say, trying not to frown so deeply.
 She smiles.
 “It’s not about the small imperfections, it’s about what you transmit,” she says, “people won’t recall how many wrinkles you had or if you had one eyebrow slightly higher than the other.
 They will remember if you looked happy and positive or on the other hand tired and sad…”